maha4028/economic-charting/README.md

 ![Plot #2](plots/plot_cpi_unrate.png)

 The two varibales seem to move in an inverse relationship - when CPI is down the unemployment rate is up.
 This relationship is described by [the Phillips curve](https://en.wikipedia.org/wiki/Phillips_curve#/media/File:U.S._Phillips_Curve_2000_to_2013.png).
-However, the two variables are only weakly correlated.
+However, the relationship is not strict as seen below.

 ![Plot #Phil](plots/plot_phillips_curve.png)